Streams

 Rotator

-Rotator controls how several money pages are rotated, i.e. how the system decides which money page to display to each particular visitor.
-If there is only a single money page specified, then rotator choice does not affect anything.
+The rotator controls how multiple money pages are rotated–that is, how Adspect decides which money page to show to each visitor.
+If only a single money page is specified, the rotator has no effect.

 Split Rotator